What is a customer health score?

 Health scores should include metrics that align with the characteristics of engaged product users and satisfied stakeholders.
 In addition, CSMs should identify Key Performance Indicators (KPIs) that are uniquely relevant to their business.

 Metrics like "Storage Consumed," "Campaigns Launched," or "Contacts Created" are all examples of potential KPIs.
-Of course, these will vary depending on your product or industry, but when included, they can significantly elevate the accuracy of a customer health score.
+Of course, these will vary depending on your product or business, but when included, they can significantly elevate the accuracy of a customer health score.

 Given the variety of SaaS products and usage models, it's essential for a health scoring tool to provide a great deal of flexibility in terms of potential configurations.